zama-ai/concrete-ml/docs/getting-started/pip_installing.md

 docker run --rm -it -p 8888:8888 -v /host/path:/data zamafhe/concrete-ml
 ```

-This will launch a Concrete-ML enabled Jupyter server in Docker that can be accessed directly from a browser.
+This will launch a Concrete ML enabled Jupyter server in Docker that can be accessed directly from a browser.

 Alternatively, a shell can be lauched in Docker, with or without volumes: